-The research course is alternately hosted by the NIH/NCRR funded National Flow Cytometry Resource at Los Alamos National Laboratory and Verity Software House, Inc. On the odd years the course is held at Los Alamos Laboratory, New Mexico, and on the even years it is held at Bowdoin College, Maine.
-Normally the research course is offered in the first or second week in June.
+The research course is alternately hosted by the University of New Mexico and Verity Software House.
+On the odd years the course is held at the University of New Mexico in Albuquerque, and on the even years it is held at Bowdoin College, Maine.
+Normally the research course is offered in June.

-The clinical course now alternates between three institutions: Northwestern University in Chicago, Roswell Park in New York, and University of Pittsburgh.
-The courses are normally offered later in the summer.
+The clinical course has been offered in the past by several institutions, including Northwestern University in Chicago, Roswell Park in New York, and University of Pittsburgh.

 At any of these courses, participants receive a valuable notebook that is full of important up-to-date information.
 All courses involve numerous lectures and relevant laboratories.
 Most major cytometry manufacturers provide equipment, reagents, materials and personnel for the hands-on laboratories.

 To decide which course is for you, we suggest you look at the topics normally covered by the course and perhaps contact the appropriate course organizer.